What Came First? The Chicken Rig or The Egg? Master this Simple Rig

 rigging a chicken rig

+This matters because bass are curious predators, and they’re opportunistic.
 They’ll bite something simply because they’re unsure about it.

 bass fish striking for lure

-Frequently Asked Questions
+Frequently Asked Question

 Why is it called a chicken rig?

-The chicken rig gets it’s name from the acronym “BWWK.”
+The chicken rig gets its name from the acronym “BWWK.”
 This stands for backward, wacky, weighted, kut tail.

-When you say “BWWK” outloud, it kind of sounds like a chicken noise.
+When you say “BWWK” out loud, it kind of sounds like a chicken noise.
 Only a legend like Gary Yamamoto could come up with that!

 Final Thoughts